Vietnam in September | The Complete Guide

-September marks the end of the summer so the temperature drops significantly from August.
-In Northern-Vietnam there is still rain but it is not as heavy as in June to August.
-September is also the start of the harvesting season in the mountainous areas making the terraced riced fields turn a stunning gold color.
+September marks the end of the summer, so the temperature drops a few degrees compared to the summer months of August and July.
+In Northern-Vietnam there is still rain, but it is not as heavy as from June to August.
+It is also the start of the harvesting season in the mountainous areas making the terraced riced fields turn a striking golden color.

 Weather in Vietnam in September

 North Vietnam is edging towards the end of its summer, although you can still expect plenty of hot weather as well as some rain (avg temp: 28 °C).
 In the far north, the weather in Sapa is starting to improve, making trekking an option once again.
 Late September is a particularly picturesque time of year to visit Mu Cang Chai, as the region’s endless rice fields turn a golden color, ready for the harvest.

 Throughout the month, rain is on the increase in the central cities of Hoi An, Hue, and Da Nang.
 Temperatures drop a bit, and stormy weather can be expected towards the end of the month.